 Executive Vice President and Chief Financial Officer

 Paul earned his Bachelor of Arts from Gustavus Adolphus College in St. Peter, Minnesota.
-He also earned his Certified Public Accountant credentials while he lived in Minnesota.
+He also earned his Certified Public Accountant credentials while he lives in Minnesota.